Time Crisis (video game): Plot

 In 1995, the V.S.S.E., a global intelligence agency, helps Sercian opposition leader William MacPherson engineer a coup that overthrows a century-old authoritarian regime.
 MacPherson successfully wins the election as the Sercian republic's first democratically elected president.
 Sherudo Garo, the last survivor of the previous regime's family, schemes to restore the old order, ordering a series of attacks and assassinations that destabilize the nation.
-As one of the last phases of his plan, Garo orders President MacPherson's daughter Rachel abducted and imprisoned in Mr Garo's family's castle on a isolated island, demanding vital military secrets in exchange for her life.
+As one of the last phases of his plan, Garo orders President MacPherson's daughter Rachel abducted and imprisoned in Mr Garo's family's castle on an isolated island, demanding vital military secrets in exchange for her life.
 A desperate MacPherson contacts the V.S.S.E., who in turn dispatches veteran agent Richard Miller, the "One Man Army", to infiltrate the castle and rescue Rachel.

 Richard reaches the island and rams his explosives-rigged boat into the castle's exterior to create an entrance.
 Sherudo hears the resulting boom, but his head of security, Wild Dog, assures him that Richard will not survive long against his highly trained mercenaries.
 Meanwhile, Richard confronts Wild Dog's troops in the submarine hangar and makes his way to the main courtyard against heavy resistance, eventually reaching Rachel's location.
 She warns him of a setup before being whisked away.
 Richard is confronted by Sherudo's chief assassin Moz and his unit.
 He defeats them and interrogates Moz, who reveals that Rachel has been transferred to the clock tower.
 There, Richard is attacked by Sherudo, a trained knife thrower, and guns him down, only to find Rachel held at gunpoint by Wild Dog.
 Angered by Sherudo's death, Wild Dog reveals his intentions to blow up the castle with Richard inside and escape with Rachel.
 Pursuing them to the castle's helipad, Richard arrives just as Rachel manages to break free, leading Wild Dog to shoot her.
 A furious Richard engages Wild Dog in a fast-and-loose gun battle across the rooftop, during which Dog accidentally sets off his detonator, apparently killing himself in a fiery explosion.
 Richard collects the wounded Rachel and escapes in Wild Dog's chopper just as the rest of the castle goes up in flames.